Skip to content

 Processor means an entity which Processes Personal Data on behalf of the Controller.

-Restricted Transfer means a transfer of Customer Personal Data that is subject to (a) European Data Protection Laws from a country within Europe to a country outside Europe that is not subject to an adequacy decision by the European Commission, (b) Swiss Data Protection Laws from Switzerland to a country outside Switzerland that is not subject to an adequacy recognition by the Swiss Federal Data Protection and Information Commissioner, (c) UK Data Protection Laws from a country within the UK to a country outside the UK that is not subject to an adequacy decision by the Information Commissioner’s Office as applicable.
+Restricted Transfer means a transfer of Customer Personal Data that is subject to (a) European Data Protection Laws from a country within Europe to a country outside Europe that is not subject to an adequacy decision by the European Commission, (b) Swiss Data Protection Laws from Switzerland to a country outside Switzerland that is not subject to an adequacy recognition by the Swiss Federal Data Protection and Information Commissioner, and (c) UK Data Protection Laws from a country within the UK to a country outside the UK that is not subject to an adequacy decision by the Information Commissioner’s Office as applicable.

 SCCs means the standard contractual clauses annexed to the European Commission’s Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to the EU GDPR.